azanovivan02/JavaAsASecondLanguage/homework04/README.md

-# Streaming processing graph
+# Stream processing graph

 ## What it is?

 ## Main concepts

-### record
+### Record, Stream and Dataset

-**record** is a group of key-value pairs.
-It represents a single unit of data.
+**Record** is a group of key-value pairs.
+It represents a single unit of data - info about one person, one document, etc. In our project it is implemented by [Record](src/main/java/io/github/javaasasecondlanguage/homework01/Record.java) class.

 ![record](pics/record.png)

-Our graph can accept records as input, transform them in different ways and then output them.
+A sequence of records is called a **Stream**.
+Processing graph can accept stream of records as input, transform records one by one and then output them as a new stream.

+Streams can represent one of the two different concepts:
+* Infinite sequence of records, which are generated in a real time.
+For example, clicks on items in the online store.
+You can never hope to see "all" such records, because they continue to arrive again and again.
+* Finite sequence of records.
+For example, contents of all documents currently present in a library.
+We will call such finite sequence a **Dataset**.

-Sometimes it is needed to mark the end of the dataset.
-(FINISH)
+In order to mark the end of a dataset, we can insert a so called **terminal record**.

 ![Terminal record](pics/terminal_record.png)

 ### Operator

 **Operators** represent basic actions, which transform records in some way.
+They can be chained together in order to implement a graph with a desired logic.
+All operators must implement [Operator](src/main/java/io/github/javaasasecondlanguage/homework01/ops/Operator.java) interface.

+Operator accepts records one at a time.
+Each time it can output either zero, one or more records (by passing them to `collector` object).
+Operator can store any info about previously seen rows inside itself.

 Operators can be roughly divided into three types: mappers, reducers and joiners.

 #### Mapper